The Masque at Kenilworth: Description

-Kenilworth is a conjectural reconstruction of one of the masques that might have been performed for the pleasure of Queen Elizabeth on her visit to Robert Dudley at Kenilworth Castle in 1575.
-Dudley entertained the Queen for two weeks with pageants and banquets that cost some £1000 per day, presenting diversions and pageants surpassing anything ever before seen in England.
+Kenilworth is a conjectural reconstruction of a masque by the dramatist George Gascoigne that was planned to be performed for the pleasure of Queen Elizabeth on her fourth and last visit, in 1875, to Kenilworth Castle, which she had gifted in 1563 to her favourite courtier, Robert Dudley.
+Dudley entertained the Queen for 19 days, at a cost of £1000 per day, with entertainments, pageants, fireworks and banquets that surpassed anything ever before seen in England.
+"The final entertainment should have been a masque urging Elizabeth to marry her host", but when it was rained off, the queen rode away, ignoring pleas to stay.

 The text of Kenilworth consists of descriptions of various mythical entities, creatures and people joyfully praising Elizabeth, singing and dancing to her after her arrival in Kenilworth on a summer's night.
 These include the Lady of the Lake, who rises from the water to greet her, and the ancient Greek poet Arion, who arrives astride a dolphin.
 A performance of the "summer night" scene from The Merchant of Venice is given, and then the Queen is sung lovingly to sleep.
 The Merchant of Venice scene is anachronistic, since Shakespeare was a young boy in 1575, but Chorley notes in his preface that Scott had also anachronistically used Shakespeare material.
 Chorley's effort was ridiculed as "trivial".
 In addition, Chorley faced much criticism over a misquote of The Merchant of Venice in No. 7, "Scene from The Merchant of Venice".
 Chorley's line reads: "Still quiring to the young-eyed cherubum, / Such harmony is in immortal sounds."
 Shakespeare wrote "immortal souls".